Natural gas transmission and midstream

 In Enbridge’s natural gas business, we like to say that “we go where the lights are.”
 Our natural gas pipelines connect North America’s most prolific natural gas supply areas to major demand centers in the U.S. and Canada—and to liquefied natural gas (LNG) and Mexico export markets as well.

-Unrivaled in the industry due to their scale, scope and connectivity, Enbridge’s natural gas transmission and midstream pipeline assets cover more than 38,000 miles (61,100 kilometers) in 31 U.S. states, five Canadian provinces and offshore in the Gulf of Mexico.
+Unrivaled in the industry due to their scale, scope and connectivity, Enbridge’s natural gas transmission and midstream pipeline assets cover about 26,000 miles (41,850 kilometers) in 31 U.S. states, five Canadian provinces and offshore in the Gulf of Mexico.
 They stretch from the far northeast corner of British Columbia to the southern tip of Texas, across to Florida and up into New England and the Atlantic provinces.
 (See Enbridge’s natural gas transmission and midstream assets on our interactive map.)

 Our natural gas transmission and midstream operations include:

-Offshore pipelines: As one of the largest gas transporters in the Gulf of Mexico, Enbridge has 11 active natural gas transmission and gathering pipelines—handling about 43 percent of total offshore natural gas production, and 54 percent of deepwater natural gas production, in the Gulf.
+Offshore pipelines: As one of the largest gas transporters in the Gulf of Mexico, Enbridge has 11 active natural gas transmission and gathering pipelines—handling more than 40% of total offshore natural gas production, and more than 50% of deepwater natural gas production, in the Gulf.
 (Learn more about Enbridge’s offshore pipelines.)

-U.S. Transmission Growth Projects: In addition to our existing pipelines, we have a robust portfolio of growth projects.
-The largest include:
+U.S. Transmission Growth Projects: In addition to our existing pipelines, we have a robust portfolio of growth projects—including Valley Crossing, the largest gas export pipeline to Mexico due to come into service in 2018.

 (Spectra Energy Partners, an Enbridge master limited partnership, owns interests in many of our U.S. pipelines and storage facilities.
 These assets are operated primarily by Enbridge.)